fcas8/fss_project/README.md

 ## Overview

 This repository contains the replication materials for the paper, *"The Growing Positivity Toward AI: A Multi-Year Sentiment Analysis of Twitter Posts"*.
 The study analyzes Twitter data from January 2019 to November 2022 to track public sentiment toward artificial intelligence (AI).
 It uses a cross-validated logistic regression classifier and dictionary-based sentiment analysis to classify tweets as positive, neutral, or negative and examines temporal trends in public opinion.
+Additional material for the study is available [here](https://we.tl/t-gpfKVlXpRL).

 ## Dataset